 Note: Graduate students who present papers at professional meetings are eligible for the Scott Elliot Award.

-MA/MS in Archaeology
+MA/MS in Anthropology

 Fred H. Smith is a paleoanthropologist with long-term interests in European Neandertals and the origin of modern humans.
 He participates in collaborative research with colleagues in Croatia and Germany, including Paleolithic excavations conducted by the Universities of Zagreb (Croatia) and Tübingen (Germany).